samagra-comms/docker-deploy/readme.md

 2. [Auto Tracking of tables not supported](https://github.com/hasura/graphql-engine/issues/1418) - this can be automated by writing a script to do POST requests like mentioned [here](https://hasura.io/docs/latest/graphql/core/api-reference/schema-metadata-api/table-view.html).
 3. Adding docker stack commands to scale up.
 4. Add benchmarking.
-5. Add Gitpod.
-6. Add CI to verify setup.
+5. Add CI to verify setup.
-7. Add UCI PWA & Admin Console in this script.

 ## FYI
 1. If asked **Would you like to share anonymous usage data about this project with the Angular Team at Google under Google’s Privacy Policy at https://policies.google.com/privacy?
 For more details and how to change this setting, see http://angular.io/analytics.**, Press **y**.

-2. This script will download all the service images & start the services.

-3. If you change anything in [.env](.env) file, you will have to stop the services, then restart them.
+2. If you change anything in [.env](.env) file, you will have to stop the services, then restart them.
     * Stop all services:

         ```docker-compose -f docker-compose.yml down```